moderngl/moderngl-window/docs/guide/resource_system.rst

 but you can simplify by wrapping them in your own functions if needed.
 The :py:class:`~moderngl_window.context.base.window.WindowConfig`
-class is already doing this and can be used as a referene.
+class is already doing this and can be used as a reference.

 .. code:: python